mpadge/hackmd-stat-software/standards/regression.md

 ### 6 Visualization

--   **RE6.0** *Model objects returned by Regression Software (see RE3.0) should have default `plot` methods, either through explicit implementation, extension of methods for existing model objects, or through ensuring default methods work appropriately.*
+-   **RE6.0** *Model objects returned by Regression Software (see* **RE4***) should have default `plot` methods, either through explicit implementation, extension of methods for existing model objects, or through ensuring default methods work appropriately.*
--   **RE6.1** *Where the default `plot` method is **NOT** a generic `plot` method dispatched on the class of return objects (that is, through a `plot.<myclass>` function), that method dispatch should nevertheless exist in order to explicitly direct users to the appropriate function.*
+-   **RE6.1** *Where the default `plot` method is **NOT** a generic `plot` method dispatched on the class of return objects (that is, through an S3-type `plot.<myclass>` function or equivalent), that method dispatch (or equivalent) should nevertheless exist in order to explicitly direct users to the appropriate function.*
 -   **RE6.2** *The default `plot` method should produce a plot of the `fitted` values of the model, with optional visualisation of confidence intervals or equivalent.*